sDenizOzturk/pixstore/docusaurus/docs/api-reference/frontend/image-service.md

 ## `getImage`

-Retrieves and decrypts an image using token-based cache validation.
+Retrieves and decrypts an image using token-based cache validation and stateless proof authorization.

-If the image is already cached in IndexedDB **and** the token matches, it is decrypted and returned directly.
+- If the image is cached in IndexedDB **and** its token matches the provided `record.token`, the cached encrypted data is decrypted and returned immediately as a `Blob`.
-Otherwise, the image is fetched from the backend in encrypted wire format, decoded, cached, and then decrypted before returning as a `Blob`.
+- If the cached token differs from the provided `record.token` (indicating a possible update elsewhere), a conditional fetch is made to the backend with the cached token:

+  - The backend returns either a minimal payload if the image is unchanged (just after the imageRecord sent) or a full updated payload if changed.

+  - The local cache is updated accordingly with the latest encrypted data and token.

+- The image is always decrypted using the latest encrypted data and metadata (which may come from the cache or backend).
+- This mechanism minimizes data transfer while ensuring the image cache is kept up to date.

 ---